Sustainability management system at KfW

 The core elements of this system are the sustainability guidelines of the KfW Group and its business sectors and subsidiaries, which lay down responsibilities, processes and benchmarks for operations.

 The responsibility for KfW's sustainability strategy and its communication lies with the Chief Executive Officer of the KfW Group, Dr Günther Bräunig.
 He is responsible for sustainability issues at the KfW Group.
-His responsibilities include operational issues connected with the NMS and in-house environmental protection.
+His responsibilities include operational issues connected with the sustainability management system and in-house environmental protection.

 Group Officer Sustainability and Sustainability Officers